SBIR - The Small Business Innovation Research (SBIR) program was established by Congress in 1982 with a

 Phase III awards can be awarded in a non-competitive process since the competitive process took place under Phase I.

-Commercialization Readiness Program (CRP) - The Navy SBIR Commercialization Readniness Program [formerly the Commercialization Pilot Program (CPP)] is a dynamic, results-oriented response to the Congressional challenge to the Department of Defense in 2006 to deliver more advanced technologies - faster - to our warfighters.
-Administrative funding is provided by the statutory 1% allocation of SBIR funds to the SYSCOMs for administering the Phase II.5 and to provide non-financial resources for the firms (i.e. the Navy's Transition Assistance Program, etc.)
+Commercialization Readiness Program (CRP) - The Navy SBIR Commercialization Readiness Program [formerly the Commercialization Pilot Program (CPP)] is a dynamic, results-oriented response to the Congressional challenge to the Department of Defense in 2006 to deliver more advanced technologies - faster - to our warfighters.
+Administrative funding is provided by the statutory 1% allocation of SBIR funds to the SYSCOMs for administering the Phase II.5 and to provide non-financial resources for the firms (e.g. the Navy's SBIR/STTR Transition Program, etc.)